Welcome to cyclewaynewzealand.co.nz

 Everything you need to know

-This website has been set up by a bunch of Kiwi cyclists who wanted to create an information portal for off-road biking trails in New Zealand, including the fabulous New Zealand Cycle Trail project.
+This website has been set up by a group of Kiwi cyclists who wanted to create an information portal for off-road biking trails in New Zealand, including the many of the fabulous New Zealand Cycle Trail projects.

 Waitawa Regional Park MTB Trails

 Wonderful new asset for Auckland